learning-layers/BitsAndPieces/README.md

 You would need to have an instance of the [Social Semantic Server](https://github.com/learning-layers/SocialSemanticServer) running.
 In order to be able to use the Service API one would need to deploy the Social Semantic Server REST Adapter onto the server, [Apache Tomcat](http://tomcat.apache.org/) is assumed by the installation instructions.
 After having all of the required components running you need to adapt the value of `sssHostREST` key  in `js/config/config.json` to match your installation location.

+**Please note that it is currently required to run REST Adapters for both API versions V1 and V2.
+Please use the `sssHostRESTV2` to configure the location of the V2.**

 It is also possible to setup authentication with [OpenID Connect](http://openid.net/connect/), provided that [SocialSemanticServer](https://github.com/learning-layers/SocialSemanticServer) is configured accordingly.
 Layers [OpenID Connect Instance](https://api.learning-layers.eu/o/oauth2/) could be used for that purpose.
 Please go to `js/config/config.json` and fill in the `oidcAuthorizationUrl` and `oidcClientID` with appropriate values.
 This should disable normal authentication, only one authentication scheme could be used at the same time.
 In case one is using Layers Infrastructure the `oidcAuthorizationUrl` should be https://api.learning-layers.eu/o/oauth2/authorize

 Affect button will only be shown in case URL configuration is provided.
 This is done in `js/config/config.json` with key named `affectUrl`.